LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 _`IncludeDistance`
 	A Yes/No attribute that defines whether the distance of each feature in the data layer to the search location will be measured during the process.
 The output column will be called 'Distance' and will be included automatically in the tabular output.

+_`IncludeRadius`
+	A Yes/No attribute that defines whether the buffer radius that was used will be added to the tabular ouput during the process.
+The output column will be called 'Radius' and will be included automatically in the tabular output.

 _`KeyColumn`
 	The name of the column containing the unique identifier for this data layer.